Tinche/quattro/README.md

     # res_1 and res_2 may be instances of exceptions.
 ```

+The differences to `asyncio.gather` are:
+- `quattro.gather()` only accepts coroutines and not futures and generators, just like a TaskGroup.
+- When `return_exceptions` is false (the default), an exception in a child task will cause an ExceptionGroup to bubble out of the top-level `gather()` call, just like in a TaskGroup.
+- Results are returned as a tuple, not a list.

 ## Cancel Scopes

 _quattro_ contains an independent, asyncio implementation of [Trio CancelScopes](https://trio.readthedocs.io/en/stable/reference-core.html#cancellation-and-timeouts).